Cheshire Cat: Cross-screen comparison

-In addition to the Cheshire Cat's appearances in films central to its Lewis Carroll origins, the Cheshire Cat has been featured in other cinematic works.
+In addition to the Cheshire Cat's appearances in films central to his Lewis Carroll origins, the Cheshire Cat has been featured in other cinematic works.
 The late filmmaker Chris Marker gave his monumental documentary on the New Left movement of 1967–1977, Le fond de l'air est rouge (1977), the English title Grin without a Cat.
 Like the original, it signifies that revolution was in the air, but failed to take root.
 In the film, it is also stated: a spearhead without a spear, a grin without a cat.
 A later Marker film, Chats perchés (2004) (The Case of the Grinning Cat in English), examined the context of M. Chat street art in France.

 The Cheshire Cat appears in the first episode of the television series Once Upon a Time in Wonderland (a spin-off of Once Upon a Time) voiced by Keith David.
 While looking for the Mad Hatter's house from the trees, Alice encounters the Cheshire Cat in giant form where the Red Queen had promised him that Alice would be good food for him.
 They end up engaging each other in combat until the Knave of Hearts arrives and throws a piece of one mushroom side into his mouth, which shrinks the Cat back to normal size, and he leaves.